Charles Smith (pathologist): Sherry Sherret

 On the morning of January 23, 1996, Sherry Sherret found her four-month-old son Joshua lying in his bed not breathing.
 He was rushed to the hospital where he was pronounced dead.
 Three and a half years later she was given the option to accept a plea of infanticide.
-She was convicted of infanticide without offering a defence (but offering no admission of guilt) in a plea (the delay was primarily attributable to Smith's unavailability to testify).
+She was convicted of infanticide without offering a defence (but offering no admission of guilt) in a plea (the delay was primarily attributable to Smith not wanting to testify).
 Sherret was jailed on the basis of Smith's opinion that her four-month-old son Joshua had a skull fracture, and that he had been smothered.
 She was released on bail in 1996 and remained on bail until the conviction.
 Sherret's sentence was 1 year in jail and 2 years probation.
 Sherret served eight months in total.
 Her older child was removed by Children's Aid, and in order to get him out of foster care, she agreed to give him up for adoption and have no physical contact with him until he was 18.
 Later exhumation of the child and examination of the skull have shown that there was no skull fracture.
 It is thought Dr. Smith confused the normal gap between the baby's skull plates for an injury.
 On December 7, 2009, the Ontario Court of Appeal exonerated Sherret, stating that it was "profoundly regrettable that due to flaws in pathological evidence" she was wrongfully convicted.